the houston art car parade

 Orange Show Art Car Parade web info

-photos from 2005 and before
+2005 parade and before

 all photos copyright Lawrence Harris